-A lawsuit filed by anti-abortion advocates against the U.S. Food and Drug Administration (FDA) and the U.S. Health and Human Services (HHS) may remove an abortion medication from the market in all 50 U.S. states.
+A lawsuit filed in November 2022 by anti-abortion advocates against the U.S. Food and Drug Administration (FDA) and the U.S. Health and Human Services (HHS) may remove an abortion medication from the market in all 50 U.S. states.

 Anti-abortion groups are suing the FDA over its initial approval of mifepristone, one of the drugs used in medication abortion.
 Filed in a federal district court in Texas, the lawsuit, Alliance for Hippocratic Medicine v.
 FDA, is seeking to revoke FDA approval of mifepristone and remove it from the market nationwide.
 If the court grants the plaintiffs’ request, access to the most common medication abortion regimen would end across the country—even in those states where abortion rights are protected.

 “In a nutshell, this case is an attempt to have a nationwide ban on medication abortion,” says Jenny Ma, senior counsel at the Center for Reproductive Rights.